0xPolygon/polygon-docs/docs/innovation-design/polygon-protocols.md

 ### Where Polygon Miden is heading

-A testnet for Polygon Miden is expected to launch in Q1 2024, with mainnet following later in the year.
+The new version (v2) of Polygon Miden Alpha testnet was [launched in Q2 2024](https://polygon.technology/blog/polygon-miden-alpha-testnet-v-2-live), and the mainnet is expected to go live later in the year.

-Once Polygon Miden is on mainnet, it will plug into the interop layer that will help connect the entire Polygon ecosystem.
+Once Polygon Miden is on mainnet, it will plug into the Agglayer that will help connect the entire Polygon ecosystem.